BitmasterXor/Delphi_Console_Webcam_Capture/README.md

-# 📷 Delphi Console App DirectShow Webcam Capture Example
+# 📷 Delphi Console App DirectShow Webcam Capture
 A minimalist Delphi application that demonstrates how to capture still images from a webcam using DirectShow components, without displaying any preview windows.
 The application silently captures a frame and saves it directly to the desktop.

 <p align="center">